Albania | (back to top)

 Colombia | (back to top)

 Patricia is a Marine Biologist and a dance lover from Colombia.
 She lived in rural towns in the Andean mountains of Colombia during her childhood.
-Her love for the ocean encouraged her to obtain a Bachelor in Marine Biology in Colombia and a Master in Tropical Ecology in Puerto Rico.
+Her love for the ocean encouraged her to obtain a Bachelor degree in Marine Biology in Colombia and a Master’s degree in Tropical Ecology in Puerto Rico.
 She connects with people by traveling, having informal conversations, listening to oral traditions, learning about folk dances, swimming, snorkeling, and scuba diving.
 This Latin-American biologist came to OSU to pursue a PhD in Fisheries and Wildlife in 2013.
 She improved the OSU multicultural background by writing survival guides for new students, participating in Mentorship Programs for Undergraduates, and worked as a dance coordinator for the last 3 Latin-American Cultural Nights.
 Patricia understands the importance of overcoming language and cultural barriers, and converting them in opportunities while studying abroad.
 She expects to increase cultural and language diversity through teaching Spanish and Latin-American folklore in cultural events at OSU and other schools in Oregon.

 Congo | (back to top)